eigen2017/multi_task_learning/README.md

 the label is from 0 to 32. that's 33 classes.

-the first 2 columns of label file and data file is sample id,

-the sample in label file and data file are strictly aligned,

-so u can just ignore the first 2 columns.

 the raw data has 12 columns
 first two columns are id.